ibm-cloud-docs/key-protect/concepts/key-rotation.md

 To secure your envelope encryption workflow,
 [rewrap your DEKs](/docs/key-protect?topic=key-protect-rewrap-keys)
- after you rotate a root key so that your at-rest data is protected by the newest root key.
+ after you rotate a root key so that your at rest data is protected by the newest root key.

 Alternatively if {{site.data.keyword.keymanagementserviceshort}} detects that